-As mentioned in the short definition the solar tracker, whose electronic board is placed in the basement of the structure, is highly accurate since it is using an innovative algorithm that is based on geopositioning.
-This means the sun apparent coordinates are calculated from the geographical coordinates provided by an electronic GNSS module and therefore the system works with full accuracy everywhere in the world with no configuration tasks required from the user like in other tracking systems.
+As mentioned in the short definition the solar tracker is highly accurate since it is using an innovative algorithm based on geopositioning.
+Thus, the system works with full accuracy everywhere in the world with no configuration tasks required from the user when changing location like in other tracking systems.
 This advantage is particularly necessary in a portable system like the one presented.

-Since the panels weight and size in each structure is limited there's crucial interest in integrating the highest efficient solar cells available in the market that can be assembled in semiflexible panels.
+Finally, since the panels weight and size in each structure is limited there's crucial interest in integrating the highest efficient solar cells available in the market that can be assembled in semiflexible panels.
 Traditional solar cells are typically reaching efficiencies around 15%.
-The current Sunpower cells used in the demonstrator are reaching efficiencies around 20%.
-The identified companies with highest efficiency cells are being contacted to check out the possiblility of building semiflexible panels using their cells.
+The current SUNPOWER cells used in the last version on the modules are reaching efficiencies greater that 20%.